codingforpleasure/customized-workspace/Ubuntu/useful-resources/numpy.md

 Create a matrix with **random** numbers | a = np.random.randn(5, 3) # 5 Rows, 3 columns
-Create a matrix with ones on a diagonal (optionally offset) | np.eye(N=3) Create a matrix with specific values on a diagonal |np.diag([1, 82, 3, 5]) Reshape array to matrix 2x5 | np.arange(10).reshape(2, 5)
-==>							| np.arange(10).reshape(2, -1)      (**Read tip #2**)
+Create a matrix with ones on a diagonal (optionally offset) | np.eye(N=3) Create a matrix with specific values on a diagonal |np.diag([1, 82, 3, 5]) Takes only the upper triangle above the matrix diagonal | np.triu() Reshape array to matrix 2x5 | np.arange(10).reshape(2, 5) ==>							| np.arange(10).reshape(2, -1)      (**Read tip #2**)
 == | ==